 New music and exclusive updates in your inbox weekly.

-Deezer's editorial playlists are built around a genre, mood, activity (and bonus which I haven't seen elsewhere) - events or festivals.
-They recently (in 2023) also opened a Lofi section, which has a superb amount of various instrumental chill playlits.
+Deezer's editorial playlists are built around a genre, mood, activity (and bonus, which I haven't seen elsewhere) - events or festivals.
+They also curate a dedicated Lofi section, which has a superb amount of various instrumental chill playlists.
 That's not something new.
-What's new, however, and what sets Deezer's editorial playlist apart from anyone else is the fact that it's fully transparent who is the curator behind each playlist.
+What's new, however, and what sets Deezer's editorial playlist apart from anyone else is the fact that it's fully transparent who the curator behind each playlist is.

-I love the fact that each curator has a specialized mood or genre and they manage multiple playlists you can easily explore.
-As someone who has been using it for more than a year, I can definitely say that each team member has its own branding and after some time you kind of get to know their taste and it feels like a ride on a plane they're piloting.
+I love the fact that each curator has a specialized mood or genre, and they manage multiple playlists you can easily explore.
+As someone who has been using it for years now, I can definitely say that each team member has their own branding, and after some time, you kind of get to know their taste, and it feels like a ride on a plane they're piloting.
 Hope this makes sense.
 In my book, that's a really smart move on their side and a clear differentiation from anyone else.

 The Best Deezer Editorial Playlists